 The GEP opens every year on January 1 and closes on March 31.
 During this period you can sign up for Medicare Part B. However, you might have to pay a penalty for late enrollment.

 Purchasing a plan during the GEP means your coverage will start on July 1.
 But until then, you will not have Medicare coverage.

 Second, you may automatically qualify for Medicare.
 If that’s the case, you’ll automatically start getting benefits.

 However, if Original Medicare does not cover everything you need, you can still enroll in an Advantage plan.
 Especially if you need a plan that includes prescription drug coverage.
-Can also switch to a different plan later on if your needs change.
+You can also switch to a different plan later on if your needs change.

 But How Do I Sign Up?

-Finally, actually signing up for a plan usually involves applying via the plan’s website, through a paper form, or calling the insurance company directly.
-This can be a time-consuming process if you’re not sure what you’re looking for.
-However, when you meet with our advisors, we streamline the process and reduce the time you spend searching.
+Finally, actually signing up for a plan usually involves applying via the plan’s website, through a paper form, calling the insurance company directly, or working with an insurance broker.

 As a side note, if you want to switch your coverage, you will also have to pay attention to enrollment times.
 You should also note that if you plan to drop previous coverage for an Advantage plan, you won’t be able to swap back later.